 Manfred On NL Not Adopting The DH: I Want To See Bartolo Colon Hit!"Not having National League pitchers hit would deprive us of the entertainment that Bartolo Colon has given us this year," Manfred said.

 This Week In Baseball: It's Time For The DH In Both LeaguesThe debate over whether the DH should be implemented in all of baseball has come around again, this writer thinks it's time for a change.

-There is no doubt that the National League (read: Dodgers) took the lead in 1947 in breaking the color barrier.
+By The Numbers: Is There A Correlation Between The DH And Integration?There is no doubt that the National League (read: Dodgers) took the lead in 1947 in breaking the color barrier.
 However, it took more than two years for a second NL club to integrate.

 Sports Verdict: How Would You Change Baseball?
 Instant Replay Vs. Designated HitterWith several rule changes under consideration in MLB, two interesting prospects include expanding replay reviews in the game, and allowing the NL to exercise a DH option.
 If one were forced to choose either of these options, which would be best?